rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    * "JS" is for JavaScript.
    * "sample" is the scope of the script folder.
    * "1250" is for version 12.50 of LoadRunner.
+   * "V01" is for version 1 of the script.

   This sample script contains a library of functions that provide both examples of JavaScript coding and